Best Burgers in Melbourne 2022

 It might seem crazy for a cafe to be included in our Best Burgers of Melbourne article that boasts one great burger on the menu, but it's that good!

-Burgerlove - South Melbourne
+Burgerlove - South Melbourne and other locations

 Burgerlove (ex Cafe 51) is an eclectic iconic cult burger joint in a semi industrial area, where lines out the door are the norm and all walks of life are flocking to this burger haven.